-In 1989 David established Educational Technology Day at Ithaca College, a regional technology event that attracts over a thousand people annually and is still running strong (www.ithaca.edu/edtechday).
+In 1989 David established Educational Technology Day at Ithaca College, a regional technology event that prior to the pandemic attracted over a thousand people annually and hopes to resume in 2023.

 David has a bachelor's degree in computer science, and a master's degree in communications (with emphasis on instructional technology).
 He is a graduate of the EDUCAUSE Frye Leadership Institute and the EDUCAUSE Leading Change Institutes.